shamathmika/bookit/README.md

 ## 🧪 Testing and Feedback

 Each sprint concluded with internal testing and code reviews.
-Features were verified against the user stories and integration points between frontend and backend were validated through test bookings and admin flows.
+Features were verified against the user stories, and integration points between the frontend and backend were validated through test bookings and admin flows.